 Organizations are racing to improve the pace and quality of decision-making.
 To do this, many are relying on prescriptive analytics.
 Prescriptive analytics is a type of advanced analytics that optimizes decision-making by providing a recommended action.
 It’s not uncommon for people to ask how prescriptive analytics differs from other analytics types or AI categories.
-Let’s unpack what prescriptive analytics means, explore some use cases and look at what’s driving adoption.
+Let’s unpack what prescriptive analytics means, explore some use cases, and look at what’s driving adoption.

-What is prescriptive analytics?
+What is Prescriptive Analytics?

 Prescriptive analytics is often called the “final frontier” of analytics.
 Unlike descriptive (focused on reporting with basic trend or pattern recognition) or predictive analytics (focused on predicting the future), prescriptive analytics determines ways in which business processes should evolve or be modified.
-It provides implementable solutions with known cost and/or benefit.
+It provides implementable solutions with known costs and/or benefits.
 In other words, it makes data and business rules actionable instead of only providing insight into your data’s behavior.

-Prescriptive Analytics, Mathematical Optimization, AI
+Prescriptive Analytics, Mathematical Optimization, and AI

 Mathematical optimization, and specifically optimization modeling, is about describing a business problem in mathematical formulas or equations.
-It symbolically describes the decisions you need to make, the restrictions you need to uphold and the relations between the two, in order to achieve a given objective.
+It symbolically describes the decisions you need to make, the restrictions you need to uphold, and the relations between the two, in order to achieve a given objective.

-Gartner defines AI as “a computer engineering discipline that uses a series of mathematically or logic-based techniques that uncover and capture coding knowledge and leverage sophisticated and clever mechanisms to solve problems to interpret events, support and automate decisions, and take actions.”
+Gartner defines AI as, “a computer engineering discipline that uses a series of mathematically or logic-based techniques that uncover and capture coding knowledge and leverage sophisticated and clever mechanisms to solve problems to interpret events, support and automate decisions, and take actions.”

 Although the hype around AI is fairly recent, AI techniques like mathematical optimization have been around for several decades.

-Prescriptive analytics use cases
+Prescriptive Analytics use cases

 Prescriptive analytics has been used since the 1980s in industries that focus on resource extraction, like the energy business.
-But the use of this type of analytics is expanding across sectors.
-According to Allied Market Research, the prescriptive analytics market size was valued at $1,968.4 million in 2018, and is projected to reach $12.35 billion by 2026, growing at a CAGR of 26.6% from 2019 to 2026.
+However, the use of this type of analytics is expanding across sectors.
+According to Allied Market Research, the prescriptive analytics market size was valued at $1,968.4 million in 2018 and is projected to reach $12.35 billion by 2026, growing at a CAGR of 26.6% from 2019 to 2026.

 The use of mathematical optimization techniques is also growing in markets where it has not been as widespread.
-Brazil-based Volnei dos Santos, Technical Director at UniSoma (an analytics consulting firm), states: “until the beginning of the last decade, most of our projects focused on steel, pulp and paper, and animal production businesses.
+Brazil-based Volnei dos Santos, Technical Director at UniSoma (an analytics consulting firm), states, “until the beginning of the last decade, most of our projects focused on steel, pulp and paper, and animal production businesses.
 We started seeing a broader range of industries using optimization in the last ten years, like manufacturing, beverages, education, and more.
 Diversification has been the theme of the last decade.”

 A common use case is supporting supply chain network design decisions, such as where to invest in depot locations, optimizing for costs, or rationalizing a network after a merger.

-As we mention above, prescriptive analytics tools like mathematical optimization have a long and established history.
+As we mentioned above, prescriptive analytics tools like mathematical optimization have a long and established history.
 Mathematical modeling languages like AIMMS emerged in the 80s.
-These languages formulated a standard way to define and solve prescriptive analytics models (using variables, constraints and objectives).
+These languages formulated a standard way to define and solve prescriptive analytics models (using variables, constraints, and objectives).
 They reduced the need to code models from the ground up and offered the ability to interface with different mathematical solvers, which are algorithmic engines used to solve the mathematical problem at hand.

 In recent years, we have seen the emergence of platforms.
 Prescriptive Analytics platforms, as defined by Gartner, “primarily focus on creating optimization solutions,” providing “data prep, prescriptive model building, model management and model deployment in various business processes.”